andya17/andya17.github.io/_pages/about.md

 permalink: /
 ---

 I am a graduate student in the Geographic Information Science and Technology (GIST) master's program at the University of Massachusetts Amherst.
-I have now finished my course requirements for the program, and I am set to fulfill the final requirement – a GIS practicum – this summer as a Graduate Research Assistant in the Sediment and Coastal Dynamics Lab.
+I have now finished my course requirements for the program, and I am set to fulfill the final requirement – a GIS practicum – this summer as a Graduate Research Assistant, a position in which I will be working under Massachusetts State Geologist Brian Yellen.
 In graduate courses, I studied topics such as:
 * desktop- and web-based GIS
 * GIS programming
 * spatial analysis with vector and raster data